aabdullah27/AI_Assignment_Feedback/README.md

 1. Updating the prompt templates in `assets/prompt.py`
 2. Adjusting the visualization code in the `ReportGenerator` class

+### Customizing Visualizations

+The visualization system is flexible and can be customized:

+1. Adjust color schemes in the Plotly chart configurations
+2. Modify chart dimensions and layouts
+3. Add new visualization types by extending the `display_report()` method
+4. Customize tooltip content and formatting

 ### Adding New Features